Persicaria maculosa

 Urban habitat: along roadsides, riverbanks, disturbed sites

 History: In the U.S., Persicaria maculosa was first seen in the Great Lakes region in 1843 and has now spread through most of the continent.
-The young leaves may be eaten as a leaf vegetable.
 A yellow dye can be produced from this plant with alum used as a mordant.
 Edible parts are leaves and young shoots, which can be eaten raw or cooked.
 The plant has been used by native American people for medicinal purposes: by the Cherokee and Chippewa as an analgesic, to treat poison ivy, and by the Iroquois for stomach pain, rheumatism, and heart trouble.
-The plant has also been used medicinally in other parts of the world, including in Europe for treatment of cancerous tumors, and in Iraq, Turkey for inflammation.
+The plant has also been used medicinally in other parts of the world, including in Europe for treatment of cancerous tumors, and in Iraq and Turkey for inflammation.